-Infection of midgut epithelial cells; per os infectivity factors (pif) (see also Chapter 2).
-AcMNPV ODV normally initiate the replication cycle by infecting columnar epithelial cells that are a major cell type lining the midgut, and regenerative cells in T. ni (7) or S. exigua larvae (8) (Fig. 3.4).
-There are a combination of factors that appear to be involved in the initiation of midgut infections.
-These include factors that facilitate binding to the cells, cell receptors to which the virions bind, and virion envelope proteins that may have enzymatic activities that allow viral access to midgut cells or that fuse with the host cell membrane thereby permitting viral entry.
-A set of gene products called per os (oral) infectivity factors (pif) is required for infection of midgut cells (Fig. 3.4).
+Infection of midgut epithelial cells; per os infectivity factors [8] (see also Chapter 2).
+AcMNPV ODV normally initiate the replication cycle by infecting columnar epithelial cells that are a major cell type lining the midgut, and regenerative cells in T. ni [9] or S. exigua larvae There are a combination of [10] (Fig. 3.4). factors that appear to be involved in the initiation of midgut infections.
+These include factors that facilitate binding to the cells, cell receptors to which the virions bind, and virion envelope proteins that may have enzymatic activities that allow viral access to midgut cells or that fuse with the host cell membrane thereby permitting viral A set of gene products called per os infectivity factors is required for infection of midgut cells (Fig. 3.4).
 They are specific to ODV and are not found associated with BV.
 They can be deleted from a viral genome without affecting the ability of the virus to infect cells in culture.
 However, such deletions reduce the ability of the virus to infect midgut epithelial cells.
-Four such genes have been identified including p74-pif (Ac138), Ac 22 (pif-2), Ac115 (pif-3), and Ac119 (pif-1).
-Homologs of these four genes are conserved in all sequenced baculovirus genomes.
+Six such genes have been identified including p74-pif (Ac138), Ac 22 (pif-2), Ac96 (pif-4), Ac115 (pif-3), Ac119 (pif-1), and Ac148 (pif-5).
+Homologs of these six genes are conserved in all sequenced baculovirus genomes.
 This provides further evidence for a related pathway of infection for all members of this virus family.
-P74, PIF-1, and PIF-2 have been implicated as ODV envelope-associated proteins (9-11) and all three mediate specific binding of occlusion derived virus to midgut cells, suggesting that they are directly involved in virus-cell interaction as an initial step in infection (12) (Fig. 3.4).
-Although PIF-3 appears to be an ODV associated protein (13), it is apparently not involved in specific binding and its function is not known.
-It has been suggested that ODV binds to proteinase sensitive receptors (14) and once bound, the ODV envelope fuses with the epithelial cell membrane releasing nucleocapsid into the cell cytoplasm.
+P74.
+PIF-1.
+PIF-2.
+PIF-4, and PIF-5 have been implicated as ODV envelope-associated proteins [12-16] and several have been shown to mediate specific binding of occlusion derived virus to midgut cells, suggesting that they are directly involved in viruscell interaction as an initial step in infection [17] (Fig. 3.4).
+Although PIF-3 appears to be an ODV associated protein [18], it is apparently not involved in specific binding and its function is not known.
+PIF1, PIF2, and PIF3 appear to be part of stable complexes located on the surface of virions and p74 also might be associated with this complex [19].
+It has been suggested that ODV binds to proteinase sensitive receptors [20] and once bound, the ODV envelope fuses with the epithelial cell membrane releasing nucleocapsid into the cell cytoplasm.

 Chitin binding proteins.
 Two other proteins, Ac145 and Ac150, have properties similar to PIF proteins and are described in Chapter 2.
-Ac145 and Ac150 are predicted to encode chitin binding domains (15).
+Both Ac145 and Ac150 are predicted to encode chitin binding domains [21].
 In addition, Ac83 (VP91), a virion structural protein is also predicted to encode a chitin binding domain.
 There are two possible interactions involving chitin binding that might occur during midgut infection (Fig. 3.2).
-One would involve binding to the peritrophic membrane (PM) possibly to facilitate movement through the membrane.
+One would involve binding to the peritrophic matrix (PM) possibly to facilitate movement through the membrane.
 However, if the PM is extensively degraded during infection, this binding might be counterproductive.
 The chitin component of the PM is produced by chitin synthase, an enzyme that is located at the apical tips of brush border microvilli.
-The enzyme is also found associated with tracheal cells (16, 17).
+The enzyme is also found associated with tracheal cells [22, 23].
 Therefore, an affinity for chitin could facilitate the interaction of the virion with these cells, first to initiate infection of midgut cells (e.g., Ac145 and Ac150) and subsequently to interact with tracheal cells (VP91).
-Another protein, GP37 (Ac64) has been shown to bind to chitin (18).
+Another protein, GP37 (Ac64) has been shown to bind to chitin [24].
 Although GP37 has not been shown to be a structural protein, it may play a role in the infection of cells that synthesize chitin.